thatsus/vue-csv-downloader/README.md

 * `fields` - Array of strings, Required.
 These are the headers.
 They should match keys of the objects in items.
 * `download-name` - String, Optional.
 The filename to download under.

+# Customization

+HTML content within the downloader element will be shown within the link instead of the default Font Awesome CSV icon.

+Styles and classes on the element will be used on the link.